rodis/akanda/README.rst

 The Product
 -----------

-Basically, any running OS with the following installed and running on it, we consider an Akanada product:
+Basically, any OS with the following installed and running on it, we consider an Akanda product:

 * PF

 * py-pf

-* the Akanada REST server
+* the Akanda REST server

 The Name